When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 Changdeokgung Palace

-Of all the reasons to go to Seoul in April, none is more compelling than witnessing the cherry blossom season in South Korea.
+Of all the reasons to go to Seoul in April, I think none is more compelling than witnessing the cherry blossom season in South Korea.
+The light pink blooms create a wispy scene throughout the city.

-The light pink blooms create a wispy scene throughout Seoul.
-In cherry blossom season, Seoul is at its most beautiful.
-Some of the most popular places to check out cherry blossoms in Seoul include Yeouido Park and Changdeokgung Palace.
+After visiting at various times throughout the year, Seoul is, in my opinion, at its most beautiful during the cherry blossom season.
+Some of my favorite places to check out cherry blossoms in Seoul include Yeouido Park and Changdeokgung Palace.

 Why visit in October?

-Temperatures in Seoul in October are mild to cool, yet still comfortable.
-Compared to the hell-storm of the summer, the contrast is stark.
-In October, you’ll need to dress warmer, preferably in layers.
-But that shouldn’t stop you from taking on Seoul to the fullest.
+Temperatures in Seoul in October are mild to cool yet still comfortable.
+Compared to the hellstorm of the summer, the contrast is stark.

 Autumn @ Gyeongbokgung